chalk-ai/docs/query-overview.md

 ```

 For offline queries, the input is a list of ids for one of your feature
-sets and (similar to online queries) equally long lists containing values
+sets and, optionally, any number of lists containing values for any other
-for any other feature from the same namespace.
+feature from the same namespace.

 Online and offline queries differ most in their output.
 An online
 query only ever returns one value for each requested output feature, which